alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Data Composition

-On 1st June 2025, the dataset comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to start with the dual or triple treatment.
-Several types of data are collected from each participant over a 27-week period.
+On 1st June 2025, the dataset comprises of 17 individuals diagnosed with PH who enrolled in the clinical trial and were randomised to start by receiving either the dual or triple treatment arms.
+Multiple outcome measures are collected from each participant over a 27-week period, both in hospital settings and remotely.

 The data can be categorised as follows:

 - **Demographic:** (e.g. age, sex) recorded at baseline
 - **Medical History:** (e.g. date of diagnoses, comorbidities) recorded at baseline